 - Establishing common enterprise “risk factors” into the culture and thinking of the entire organization, and

-- Applying the theory of “risk factors” into real-life examples that appear in current day headlines from the Penn State Scandal, the Paradise Camp Fire, the Chevy Cobalt Ignition Switch, to the Temple University US News & World Report ranking scandal, and to a drowning at a local swim club.
+- Applying the theory of “risk factors” into real-life examples that appear in current day headlines from the Penn State Scandal, the Paradise Camp Fire, the Chevy Cobalt Ignition Switch, the Norfolk Southern train derailment, and Silicon Valley Bank collapse to the Temple University US News & World Report ranking scandal, and to a drowning at a local swim club.

-Ultimately, the small investment in training management and staff regarding ERM will establish the foundation to properly launch a successful Enterprise Risk Management program.
+Ultimately, the small investment in training management and staff regarding ERM will establish the foundation of risk management frameworks to properly launch a successful Enterprise Risk Management training program.